emmo-repo/domain-battery/sphinx/index.rst

 We welcome contributions from the community to enhance and expand the ontology.
-If you have suggestions, improvements, or additional chemical substance information to contribute, please refer to our `Contribution Guidelines <CONTRIBUTING.md>`__.
+If you have suggestions, improvements, or additional chemical substance information to contribute, please refer to our :ref:`contributing guidelins<contribute:Contributing to the ontology>`.

 Acknowledgements
 ~~~~~~~~~~~~~~~~